idlemoor/distcc-tools/README.md

 installed, the distcc server will be able to build using the same version of gcc/g++ as the client.

+The gcc-legacy package does not conflict with Slackware's own gcc packages. clang/clang++ legacy versions are not supported.

 By default, the SlackBuild will repackage gcc from Slackware 14.1 and 14.0.
 To specify which Slackware versions should be repackaged, specify the VERSION environment variable when running the SlackBuild.
+If your distcc server is running Slackware-current, you can use VERSION="14.2".
 Multiple Slackware versions should be separated by '+', for example

 ```
 VERSION="14.1+14.0" ./gcc-legacy.SlackBuild
 ```

-The gcc-legacy package does not conflict with Slackware's own gcc packages.

-clang/clang++ legacy versions are not supported.

 ## Notes